skroutz/cogy/README.md

 ## Deployment

-Cogy provides integration with Capistrano 2 and 3.
+Cogy provides integration with Capistrano 2 & 3.

-There is the just one task, `cogy:notify_cog`, which just executes the [installation Trigger](#installation-trigger).
+There is just one task, `cogy:notify_cog`, which executes the [installation Trigger](#installation-trigger).

 The task should run